Faculty Promotion Guidelines

-b.
-Cover Letter from the Dean/Director

-- Provide a subject line with the candidate’s name, all current titles, and Employee ID number, and include the date of hire for all cases.
+- NEW Provide a subject line with the candidate’s name, all current titles, Employee ID number, and include the date of hire for all cases.

 - If the candidate holds joint appointments, please indicate the fraction of effort for each title - for example, Associate Professor, without tenure (100%), and Research Associate Professor (0%).

-When the page was next visited, it said: